Pintaius/LDmergeFM/README.md

 matrices are needed (e.g. for trans-ancestry fine-mapping purposes) you should run the script separately for each group of single-ancestry inputs.

+## Major version history

+**2021-03-09** =&gt; *Added assertion checks for better error reporting.
+Introduced arguments to accommodate other correlation file formats and change the calculation for effective sample size weights if desired.*

+**2020-11-13** =&gt; *Upload of initial version with essential functionality.*

 ## Citation